-SE: scrutiny reservation on the Article.
+18 SE: scrutiny reservation on the Article.

-EL, ES, IT: "beneficiaries of subsidiaries protection" instead of "persons eligible for subsidiary protection".
+19 ES, IT: "beneficiaries of subsidiary protection" instead of "persons eligible for subsidiary protection".
 NL: delete text in bold.
-SE: (b) seems covered by (a) and (c); redraft as follows: "a uniform status for refugees and beneficiaries for subsidiary protection respectively."
-PRES: since para (1) (b) refers to the granting of a status for refugees and persons eligible for subsidiary protection the comment by EL, ES and IT cannot be accommodated.
+PRES: since para (1) (b) refers to the granting of a status for refugees and persons eligible for subsidiary protection, the comment by ES and IT cannot be accommodated.
 The wording in bold "and a uniform status" has been added following a suggestion by CLS to strengthen the notion that we are talking about 2 different statuses.
-It
+It should also be noted that 1(b) is part of the current acquis.

-Article 1a [ex-Article 3 modified]
+Article 1a [ex-Article 3 modified] Material scope20

-Material scope18

-- 1. This Regulation applies to the qualification of third-country nationals or stateless persons as beneficiaries of international protection and to the content of the international protection granted. - 2.
-Paragraph 1 is without prejudice to the possibility of issuing national humanitarian statuses for persons who do not qualify for international protection pursuant to this Regulation19.
+- 1. This Regulation applies to the qualification of third-country nationals or stateless persons as beneficiaries of international protection and to the content of the international protection granted. - Paragraph 1 is without prejudice to the possibility of issuing national humanitarian statuses for third-country nationals or stateless persons who do not qualify as beneficiaries of international protection21.

-BG: scrutiny reservation related to an inquiry made to the National Assembly of the Republic of Bulgaria.
-CZ, DE: scrutiny reservation.
-FR: move this after Art.
+20 BG: scrutiny reservation related to an inquiry made to the National Assembly of the Republic of Bulgaria.
+DE: scrutiny reservation.
+FR: move this article after Art.
 2. PRES: the scope of the Regulation should be set before the definitions (e.g. in the Asylum Procedures Regulation).

-19 AT: MS should be able to grant such statuses to family members according to national law.
-DE: reservation due to German family asylum.
+AT (supported by DE): MS should be able to grant such statuses to family members according to national law.
+DE: reservation due to German family asylum; add the following: "National humanitarian statuses, if issued, shall not be incompatible with the standards of this Regulation.".
 COM: such persons get protection as family members (derived status) entailing the same rights; they do not get refugee/subsidiary protection status.
-FI, SK: align with recital (9).
-ES, SE: replace "Paragraph 1" with "This Regulation" and delete "pursuant to this Regulation".
-PRES: the current text makes it abundantly clear that national humantiarian statuses (e.g. one based on family links to a beneficiary of international protection) can be issued to persons who do not qualify for international protection.
-This has been reiterated on various occasions by both CION and the Presidency.
-The text in recital 9 will consequently be amended to reflect the text in Article 1a (2) which is more clear.
-The suggestion by SE would lead to a repetition of "This Regulation" which would not be welcome by the lawyer linguists.
+FI, SK: Recital (9) should be aligned with Art.
+1a.
+ES: replace "Paragraph 1" with "This Regulation" and delete "pursuant to this Regulation".
+PRES:.
+Article 1a(2) was amended in order to make it clearer that national humanitarian statuses (e.g. ones based on family links to a beneficiary of international protection) can be issued to persons who do not qualify as beneficiaries of international protection.
+Recital 9 has also been amended to make this clearer.
+The suggestion by ES would lead to a repetition of "This Regulation" which would not be welcome by the lawyer linguists.